Committees vs. Working Groups

 The facilitator runs meetings and keeps the group moving forward.
 Without a clear facilitator, meetings will become ineffective.
 A facilitator’s job isn’t to say yes or no; the facilitator isn’t the “decider”.
-Facilitation is about making sure that progress toward goals is being made.
+Facilitation is about making sure that collabrate is happening and progress is being made.

 Oh, and the facilitator doesn’t have to be a manager; facilitation can be a great leadership opportunity for individual contributors.
 It gives them an opportunity to flex some organization and communication muscles in a different capacity than they might be used to in their day-to-day work.

 Meeting cadence is ideally "as needed".
-A working group tackling a critical outage will meet several times a day.
+For example, a working group tackling a critical outage will meet several times a day.

 Since the problem you’re solving can span your whole organization, chances are that other people outside of the group will be very invested in the work that the group does.
 The group has to find ways to broadly share progress, get feedback, and operate transparently.
 Some methods for creating transparency include: